camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-instance/get-activity-instances.html.md

 Result
 ------

-A json object corresponding to the Activity Instance tree of the given process instance.
+A JSON object corresponding to the Activity Instance tree of the given process instance.

 The properties of an activity instance are as follows: